Guatemala follows money in migrant smuggling investigations - NewsBreak

 One of the migrants that group had taken to the United States had been caught by U.S. Border Patrol.
 While he was in detention and out of contact, the smugglers took advantage and extorted more money from the family, telling relatives he had died and demanding more to get his body back.
 He was later deported.

-In December, 55 migrants, including 40 Guatemalans, died when a semitrailer crashed in the southern Mexico state of Chiapas, an example of the scale of smuggling.
+In December, 55 migrants, including 40 Guatemalans, died when a semitrailer crashed in the southern Mexico state of Chiapas, an example of the smuggling's scale.
 There have been no arrests in Guatemala so far, but the investigation continues.

-Campo’s office also opened an investigation after smugglers abandoned a semitrailer on the outskirts of San Antonio on a sweltering day in June.
-Fifty-three migrants in the truck died, including 21 Guatemalans.
+Campo’s office also opened an investigation after smugglers abandoned a semitrailer on the outskirts of San Antonio, Texas, on a sweltering day in June Fifty-three migrants died, including 21 Guatemalans.

-In February, weeks after the raid on Coronado's home, Guatemala’s Congress revamped the country’s immigration law, increasing the prison time for those smuggling migrants to 10 to 30 years from six to eight previously.
+In February, weeks after the raid on Coronado Pérez, Guatemala’s Congress reformed the country’s immigration law, increasing the prison time for those smuggling migrants to 10 to 30 years from six to eight previously.

-The change in the law was supposed to dissuade smugglers and cast the government of President Alejandro Giammattei, who has a strained relationship with the Biden administration over corruption, as a willing partner of the U.S. in managing migration.
+The reform was supposed to dissuade smugglers and cast the government of President Alejandro Giammattei, who has a strained relationship with the Biden administration over corruption, as a willing partner of the U.S. in managing migration.

 Critics said at the time that increased prison sentences mean little if those responsible rarely make it to trial.